Frequently Asked Questions

 There are two parts to this workshop: the group class and individualized support.
 Students can sign up for just the group class, or they can sign up for the entire workshop which is the group class + individualized support.

-The group class is my enthusiastic answer to a recurring problem I’ve noticed: overwhelmed teenagers are faced with writing a captivating, meaningful piece of personal writing with little to no experience in the form.
-While many high school students have experience with different types of writing (e.g., academic papers, five-paragraph-essays, literary analysis, lab reports, maybe short stories or poetry) few are churning out 650-word memoir-type writing on the regular.
+The group class is my enthusiastic answer to a recurring problem I’ve noticed: overwhelmed teenagers are tasked with writing an engaging, meaningful piece of personal writing with little to no experience in the form.
+While many high school students have experience with different types of writing (e.g., academic papers, five-paragraph-essays, literary analysis, lab reports. . .possibly short stories or poetry) few are churning out 650-word memoir-type writing on the regular.

 It’s not an easy thing to ask a 17-year-old to do!